-It is not enough to start with quality hard-shell lobsters, it also matters how the tails are processed.
+Certainly, it is not enough to start with quality hard-shell lobsters, it also matters how the tails are processed.
 We sell frozen raw tails that are individually quick frozen (IQF).
-Lobster tails are first separated from body, washed from purge, vein and body/gut removed, then graded before the freezing step.
-The process should be all natural with no chemical additives or preservatives.
+Tails are first separated from the body, washed from the purge, vein and body/gut removed, then graded before the freezing step.
+How you prepare lobster tails should be all-natural with no chemical additives or preservatives.
 Below are the freezing methods used:

 - Gas or Blast Freezing: Nitrogen (-320.44 °F)) or Carbon Dioxide (-78.5 °F) gases are used to freeze lobster tails.
-Gas freezing is very quick and does not change taste or texture of the meat.
-It is sometimes followed by a light protective glazing.
-With nitrogen freezing there is no drip as well as no yellow tint to the meat that can occur with brine freezing.
+Gas freezing is very quick and does not change the taste or texture of the meat.
+It is sometimes followed by light protective glazing.
+In addition, with nitrogen freezing, there is no drip as well as no yellow tint to the meat that can occur with brine freezing.

 - Brine Freezing: Freezing by immersion in super cold brine followed by protective glazing.
 This method is not as fast as gas freezing and done poorly can leave a very salty taste.

-Like any seafood, temperature will have a big impact on tail quality.
+Above all, like any seafood, the temperature will have a big impact on tail quality.
 Temperatures warmer than -0°F (-18° C) may cause product damage.
 Under ideal frozen temperatures of -15 to -20° °F (-26 to -30°C) or below, frozen lobster tails can be stored with no quality loss for up to nine months.
-Tails can be spoiled at point of production, storage, and in transportation.
+Tails can be spoiled at point of production, storage, and transportation.
 No additives are used in our tails.
-They are first blast frozen then double glazed to lock in the lobster’s natural texture and sweet flavor.
+Subsequentially, they are first blast frozen then double glazed to lock in the lobster’s natural texture and sweet flavor.
 You’ll pay more for the Maine lobster tails, but you’ll see and taste the difference.